pgbackrest/pgbackrest/CONTRIBUTING.md

 ```
 > **NOTE:** Not all systems perform at the same speed, so if a test is timing out, try rerunning with another vm.

-Because a test run has not been specified, a coverage report will be generated and written to the local file system under the pgBackRest directory `test/result/coverage/lcov/index.html` and a file with only the highlighted code that has not been covered will be written to `test/result/coverage/coverage.html`.
+A coverage report will be generated and written to the local file system under the pgBackRest repository in `test/result/coverage.html`.

 If 100 percent code coverage has not been achieved, an error message will be displayed, for example: `ERROR: [125]: c module command/check/check is not fully covered`